chriswayg/toolbox/README.md

 		zip ncdu hdparm obnam screen pciutils psmisc tree wget speedtest-cli psmisc shadow arping dstat pv lshw sslscan

-the image is only about 120 MB
+- the image weighs in at about 120 MB

 To set as the default CoreOS toolbox: